imbryan/day-tracker/README.md

  * **Python 3** (developed on 3.9.4)
  * Some packages (run **pip install -r requirements.txt**)

-## Building an executable (optional)
- * Run **pyinstaller controller.py**
- * The executable will be found at "dist/controller/controller.exe"
-   * Note: if you run the program with the executable, it will use "dist/controller/" as its root directory (meaning that the databases under "dist/controller/" will be used instead of those at the project root)

 ## Features
 ### Current
  * Each "Category" has an "Entry" for any given day.